Shaik-Sayeed/TwitterAPIRestAssuredFW/README.md

 ## Getting Started

-Step 1 : Install Jira Software Server on your local machine.Its available for 30 days free trial.
+Step 1 : Create a twitter developer account.Link- developer.twitter.com/en/

-Step 2 : Start Jira Server.
+Step 2 : Create an app to get Access Token and other secret keys(This will be used in API Requests).

-Step 3 : Create a Project.Note down the Project Key(This will be used in API Requests).
+Step 3 :

 Step 4 : Clone or download this repository.